 Sega Rally Online Arcade is a downloadable game published by Sega of America and Sega Europe Ltd. for the Xbox Live Marketplace and PlayStation Network.
-The game is an adaptation of the 2009 arcade-exclusive release Sega Rally 3, which itself is a reworking of Sega Rally Revo, originally released as a retail release for PlayStation 3, Xbox 360 and PC in 2007.
+The game is a port of the 2008 arcade release Sega Rally 3, which itself was developed simultaneously with Sega Rally Revo, originally released as a retail release for PlayStation 3, Xbox 360 and PC in 2007.
 However, Sega Rally Online Arcade was ported to download services by Sumo Digital (who have previously handled various ports of OutRun 2 for Sega in addition to developing 2010's Sonic & Sega All-Stars Racing and various ports and releases for the Virtua Tennis franchise) as opposed to Sega Rally 3/Revo's original developers Sega Racing Studio, who are defunct.

 There are a total of thirteen cars and five tracks, as well as online mulitplayer for up to six players.
 The game engine is based on the Sega Rally 3 engine, with further modifications and updates to that game's handling, visuals, and camera (for example, Sega Rally 3's chase camera is looser than SROA's locked behind-the-car perspective).
 Like Sega Rally Revo before it, Sega Rally Online Arcade features full support for steering wheel controllers.
 The Xbox Live Arcade version of the game comes with an exclusive Avatar award--a Sega Rally racing uniform--that is unlocked when the player completes their first Quick Race.